 The CRC Energy Efficiency Scheme was closed with the final compliance year being 2018-19.
 There are no longer any costs or payments due in relation to this with Government recovering the lost revenue by increasing Climate Change Levy within electricity bills.
+We are in the process of amending the Access Terms to reflect this.
 The Streamlined Energy and Carbon Reporting (SECR) regime effectively covers many of the energy reporting requirements previously encompassed within the CRC Energy Efficiency Scheme.